 How to clean your Headphones and Earphones

 Headphone hygiene is something that seems to get overlooked.
-We see a lot of headphones being returned to us because of supposed faults – when all they needed was some TLC.
+We see a lot of headphones being returned to us because of supposed faults.
+When all they really needed was some TLC.

-Here we’ll go through some of the common issues when it comes to headphone hygiene, and steps you can take to make sure your headphones and earphones are well looked after.
+Here we’ll go through some of the common issues when it comes to headphone hygiene.
+In addition we will provide steps you can take to make sure your headphones and earphones are well looked after.

-Earphones tend to suffer the most from not being kept clean, as they fit into the ear canal and they tend to be stored in pockets and bags – a perfect place to pick up dirt that can affect the sound and performance.
+Earphones tend to suffer the most from not being kept clean.
+This is becuase they fit into the ear canal and they tend to be stored in pockets and bags which are both perfect places to pick up dirt.
+This dirt can seriously affect the sound and performance.

 Blocked Sound Nozzle – Earphones

 The most common issue is a loss of sound from one or both of the ear pieces.
 This can either be a complete loss of sound or a slight drop in volume, and is not always the result of a fault.
-One of the most common reasons for this issue is a build up of ear wax in the sound nozzle of the earphone, or the opening of the eartip.
-Now I know its not the nicest sounding thing, but you’d be surprised how many earphones are returned to us faulty – and in the end they just needed a good clean.
+One of the most common reasons for this issue is a build up of ear wax in the sound nozzle of the earphone.
+There can also be a blockage at the opening of the eartip.
+Now we know this is not the nicest sounding thing, but you’d be surprised how many earphones are returned to us faulty, when they in fact just needed a good clean.

-Many earphones are supplied with cleaning tools, which are great for removing wax or dirt – just make sure you don’t poke the driver or damage the grille.
+Many earphones are supplied with cleaning tools.
+These are great for removing wax or dirt.
+However, always be careful to not poke the driver or damage the grille that protects it.
 Be careful when cleaning your earphones in this way, and if it is too difficult – please get in touch and we will be happy to advise.

-If the eartips are blocked – these are the silicone or foam tips that go into your ear – then you can remove them, and give them a clean once removed.
-For silicone tips, you can even soak them in warm water – this gives them a real good clean!
+If the eartips are blocked, (the silicone or foam tips that go into your ear), then you can remove them from the IEM and give them a proper clean.
+For silicone tips, you can even soak them in warm water!
 If they are beyond saving, then you will be able to find replacement eartips that can be bought as spares.
-Final, SpinFit, Dekoni and Shure are just some brands that sell eartips separately – and again we are happy to help if you are unsure which tips fit your earphones.
+Final, SpinFit, Dekoni and Shure are just some brands that sell eartips separately.
+We are very happy to help if you are unsure which tips fit your earphones.